earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-8/Epic-8.md

 ## Overview

-Epic 8 owns the **Tooling & Automation** framework for the vibe-dev-kit repository.
+Epic 8 owns the **Tooling & Automation** framework for the ai-dev-kit repository.
 This epic provides additional tools, validators, and automation scripts to support framework adoption and maintenance.

 ---